 After upload, you will receive an email as soon as the transcription is ready.

-Once you choose the file, an audio player will open up right above the text editor.
+Once you choose the file, a media player will open up right above the text editor.

-Transcribe provides handy keyboard shortcuts to control the playback of the audio.
+Transcribe provides handy keyboard shortcuts to control the playback of the audio or video file.
 For example, you can slow it down, rewind or skip forward using these shortcuts.

 Click on the green "Dictate" button.
 Once it turns orange, you can begin speaking.